eNMS-automation/eNMS/README.md

 ## 2. Network creation with external Network Source of Truth

-If you use an NSoT like OpenNMS or Netbox to document your network, eNMS can automatically import the network topology (nodes and links), as well as all IP addresses and geographical coordinates.
+If you use an NSoT like OpenNMS or Netbox to document your network, eNMS can automatically import the network topology (devices and links), as well as all IP addresses and geographical coordinates.

 ## 3. Network export